openshift-cs/rosaworkshop/rosa-workshop/ostoy/5-healthcheck.md

 ![Crash Message](images/5-ostoy-crashmsg.png)

 #### 3. View the revival
-Quickly switch to the Deployment - Pods screen (from step 1).
+Quickly switch to the Pods screen (from step 1).
 You will see that the pod is in an error state, meaning it is down but should quickly come back up. (**Note:** this may happen quickly.
 If you are switching tabs you might miss it).

 ![Pod Crash](images/5-ostoy-podcrash.png)

 #### 4. Confirm
-You can also check in the pod events (click on  *Home > Events* in the left nav) and further verify that the container has crashed and been restarted.
+You can also check in the pod events.
+Click on the `ostoy-frontend-xxxxxxx-xxxx` pod (in the "Name" column) > *Events* and further verify that the container has crashed and been restarted.

 ![Pod Events](images/5-ostoy-events.png)